Skip to content

 • --queue-warn-after <DURATION> warns once when --watch-queue stays PENDING longer than the threshold; the default is 10m, and 0 disables the warning.

-• --watch-mode auto|tui|line selects the live output mode; --no-tui is a line-mode alias.
+• --watch-mode auto|tui|line selects the live output mode.

 • --hold-on-exit never|failure|always controls whether the TUI stays open after the job reaches a terminal scheduler state.